Yandex Cloud

 Clusters running Apache Kafka® 3.6 or higher do not use ZooKeeper hosts.
 Migration is only possible for configurations with three brokers in the same availability zone.

 If you create an Apache Kafka® 3.5 cluster out of more than one broker host, three dedicated ZooKeeper hosts will be automatically added to the cluster.
 Each host is assigned a subnet from different availability zones.
-After you create a cluster, you cannot change its subnet in an availability zone.
+After you create a cluster, you cannot change its subnet in the availability zone.

 To move Apache Kafka® hosts to a different availability zone in an Apache Kafka® 3.5 cluster: